 In some situations, flood insurance is mandatory.
-Homes or property where there is a 1% annual chance of flooding (also referred to as the 100-year flood plain), homes that are purchased with a federally-insured loan, or homes that have been flooded and repaired with federal funds regardless of whether or not they’re in the 100-year flood plain, all require flood insurance.
+Structures in the 1% annual-chance flood hazard area that are financed with federally-insured loans, and homes that have been flooded and repaired with federal funds regardless of whether or not they’re in the 100-year flood plain, all require flood insurance.

 The purchase of flood insurance is optional if the property is located in an area where there is a 0.2% chance of flooding in any given year (commonly referred to as the 500-year flood plain).
 Homes located in the 100-year flood plain can also opt out of mandatory flood insurance if the home was purchased without a federally insured loan.